kanthorlabs/kanthorq/website/docs/003-concepts/005-task.md

   </TabItem>
 </Tabs>

+- `event_id` and `subject` are properties that we copy from an `Event`
+- `state` is the state of a task, indicates the status of a task.
-- `schedule_at` is the time that a task will not be processed before that time.
-That mean if you schedule a task at _10:00AM_, that task can be processed at any time after _10:00AM_: _10:01AM_ or _11:15AM_ or _02:00PM_ for example
+- `schedule_at` is the time when a task becomes eligible for processing.
+For example, if you schedule a task at _10:00 AM_, it can be processed at any point after that—such as at _10:01 AM_, _11:15 AM_, or even _2:00 PM_.
-- `finalized_at` is the KanthorQ finally done with that task.
-No more action will be performed on a task after that time.
-If you want to do something with a task after that time, retry `Discarded` for example, you need to do it manually
+- `finalized_at` is the time when KanthorQ has finished processing a task.
+No further action will be performed on the task after this time.
+If you want to take further actions, such as retrying a `Discarded` task, you must do it manually by calling an API.
-- `attempt_count` is how many time we have retried a task.
+- `attempt_count` is the number of times a task has been retried.
-- `attempted_at` is the latest attempt we have made for a task
+- `attempted_at` is the timestamp of the latest retry attempt.

 ### Task State

-There are 6 states a task can have:
+There are six possible states for a task:

-- `Available`: is the state for tasks that are immediately eligible to be worked.
+- `Available`: The task is ready to be processed.
-- `Discarded`: is the state for tasks that have errored enough times that they're no longer eligible to be retried.
-Manual user invention is required for them to be tried again.
+- `Discarded`: The task has failed too many times and is no longer eligible for retries.
+Manual intervention is required to retry it.
-- `Cancelled`: is the state for tasks that have been manually cancelled by user request.
+- `Cancelled`: The task has been manually canceled by the user.
-- `Completed` is the state for tasks that have successfully run to completion.
+- `Completed`: The task has successfully run to completion.
-- `Running`: is the state for tasks that are actively running.
+- `Running`: The task is currently being processed.
-- `Retryable` is the state for tasks that have errored, but will be retried.
+- `Retryable`: The task has failed but is eligible to be retried.

-We can categorize them into three groups
+We can categorize states of tasks into three groups

-- **Initial States**: The beginning state of a task before picking up to process.
-Currently we only have one state for this group: `Available`

-- **Transitional States**: Tasks will stay at this state for awhile before to be transformed to another state (which maybe as same as the current state based on the business logic).
-We have `Running` and `Retryable` now.
+- **Initial States**: These are the starting states before a task is processed.
+Currently, there is only one: `Available`.
+- **Transitional States**: These states indicate that a task is in progress or being retried.
+The `Running` and `Retryable` states fall under this category.

-- **Final States**: Once the task is moved into this state, it will stay at that state until user manually handle it.
-We have totally three state: `Discarded`, `Cancelled` and `Completed`
+- **Final States**: Once a task reaches one of these states, it remains there until manual action is taken.
+These states include `Discarded`, `Cancelled`, and `Completed`.

 ```mermaid
 ---